ufosc/osc-docs/docs/website/Developers/API/contact.md

 ## Submit Contact Form: (POST) /api/contact/

 This route expects the contact form's field data (as JSON).
-If the data is succesfully validated, it sends an email to the admin account notifying it of the new message, whilst also sending a receipt of the submitted form to the specified email address of the submitter.
+If the data is successfully validated, it sends an email to the admin account notifying it of the new message, whilst also sending a receipt of the submitted form to the specified email address of the submitter.

 Email protocol interfacing is achieved via an SMTP server, which receives and processes outgoing server mail.
 For configuration instructions, see [configuration](/docs/website/Developers/configuration).